 Whilst some nerves may be inevitable, there are things you can do to prepare:

-- Arrange a practice interview with your Career Development Adviser, or go through some typical questions and answers with a friend.
+- Arrange a practice interview with a career consultant, or go through some typical questions and answers with a friend.

 - Try to get a good night’s sleep the night before your interview.